makoffee/zt-marketing-site/README.md

     git clone git@github.com:zerotier/zerotier-marketing-site
    ```

-   This will run a script to populate your Contentful space's content model and add demo content.

 1. **Add Environment Variables**
   You will need to create two hidden files in the root of your project ".env.development" and ".env.production" that will contain your CONTENTFUL_SPACE_ID & CONTENTFUL_ACCESS_TOKEN.
 Keep these private, and out of source control.